Our Paul Daniels cameo

 I asked him if he ever got tired of all the attention.
 He seemed surprised by the question.
 “How can you get tired of people?
 People are nice.
 Everywhere you go, people are nice!”

 It was a lesson that went straight to my heart.
 “That’s how to be famous”.
 I thought to myself.
 As a roving silhouettist, I’m well aware that I’ll never achieve the kind of fame Paul Daniels achieved.
-But (let’s face it, the world is a strange place) if ever I do, then that’s how I’ll aspire to behave.
+Although (and let’s face it, the world is a mysterious place) if ever I do, then that’s how I’ll aspire to behave.
 My abiding impression of Paul Daniels is that as an old man he enjoyed every minute of every day, every interaction with everybody he met.
 What a wonderful way to live!

 The reason he found people everywhere to be nice is because he himself was nice.